neoforge-dev/neoforge-mcp-server/memory-bank/active-context.md

    - Updated .neorules with new patterns
    - Added comprehensive testing guidelines

+4. Added OpenTelemetry integration for distributed tracing
+   - Automatic tracing for all MCP tools
+   - Configurable trace collection endpoint
+   - Service name and version tracking
+   - Error and exception tracking in spans

 ## Active Decisions
 1. Code Analysis:
    - Using static analysis for security and complexity